UMR-CNRM/snowtools/doc/source/misc/surfex-crocus-user-doc.rst

-  'CSNOWPAPPUSERODEPO' : Determines how the deposition flux q dep is computed from Q t 'ERO' : fictive ”pure erosion” case q dep = − Q l t with l = 250m, 'DEP' : fictive ”pure deposition” case q dep = + Q l t , 'DIV' (default): q dep computed with a mass balance ( needs 2D grids, described in SnowPappus article ), 'NON' : q dep = 0 =¿ SnowPappus diagnostics are computed but it does not adds or removes any snow.
-'ERO', 'DEP' and 'NON' options can be used in point-scale simulations.
+  'CSNOWPAPPUSERODEPO' : Determines how the deposition flux q dep is computed from Q t 'ERO' : fictive ”pure erosion” case q dep = − Q l t with l = 250m, 'DEPO' : fictive ”pure deposition” case q dep = + Q l t , 'DIV' (default): q dep computed with a mass balance ( needs 2D grids, described in SnowPappus article ), 'NON' : q dep = 0 =¿ SnowPappus diagnostics are computed but it does not adds or removes any snow.
+'ERO', 'DEPO' and 'NON' options can be used in point-scale simulations.